Chunpai/chunpai.github.io/about.md

             <td style="padding:20px;width:100%;vertical-align:middle">
               <h2>Research</h2>
               <p>
+                I am mainly working on user modeling and sequential recommendation with applications where users' inherent states are not observable from partially observed data.
+                My working thesis title is <em>"Sequential User Modeling and Recommendation Under Partially Obeservable Environment"</em>.
+                I am also interested in counterfactual evaluation that could evaluate the performance of sequential recommendation policies offline.

-                I'm interested in user modeling, personalization, sequential recommendation, counterfactual evaluation, model-based reinforcement learning, graph anomaly detection, and optimization.
+                counterfactual evaluation, model-based reinforcement learning, graph anomaly detection, and optimization.
 Following is a list of my publications.
               </p>
             </td>
           </tr>